Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Head to your LinkedIn profile, then look for the “People Also Viewed” section on the right-hand side:

 Take a look at those profiles and their cover photos.
 See if they’re using text-based calls to action, custom graphics, simple photos, or the default LinkedIn background photo.

 Then, do your best to stand out.
 Try something different.
 Think about what will set you apart.

 In the end, choosing the best background photo for your LinkedIn profile comes down to you personally.
 What do you want people to think of when they visit your LinkedIn profile?
 How do you want to stand out?
 What are you trying to accomplish on LinkedIn?

 It’s easy to put up the first abstract background photo that you come across.
 But it’s better to take the time to figure out what it is you want from your background photo and then choose or create the perfect one for your profile.

-We also recommend following these companies that share interesting content, to make the best of LinkedIn.
+We also recommend following these companies that share interesting content to make the best of LinkedIn.
 Also, ensure that you update your LinkedIn profile with a few essential tweaks.
 And if you’re ready to expand your networking, take a look at Shapr and how easy professional networking can be.